Contact

 Foreign law may be applicable when:

-• you or your partner have a different nationality;
+• you or your partner has a different nationality

-• you have made a choice of law in a prenuptial agreement;
+• you have made a choice of law in prenuptial agreements

-This plays a particularly important role in matrimonial property law.
-For example, the law of the country where you had your first habitual residence after the marriage may be decisive.
+This plays an especially important role in matrimonial property law.
+The law of the country where you had your first joint habitual residence after the marriage can be decisive for the division of assets.

 Applicable law and matrimonial property law

-• the country of the first joint residence
+• the country of the first joint habitual residence

 • subsequent moves